-Users and Installers can enter the About interface to view the information about the inverter, the battery, the internal code and the ARC Info.
+Users and Installers can enter the About interface to view the information about the inverter, the battery and the internal code.

 Displaying Inverter Information

 You can view the SN, register SN, DSP version, ARM version, the total time of on-grid status, the total time of EPS status of the inverter in the Inverter interface.